iexcloud/docs/source/interacting-with-your-data/querying-data/batch-data-queries.md

 ## What's Next

-[Create Views](../../managing-your-data/creating-and-managing-views.md) demonstrates aggregating data from various datasets.
+[Create Views](../../managing-your-data/creating-and-managing-views.md) demonstrates combining Core data and workspace data into views.

 [Querying Datasets](./querying-datasets.md) shows how to search data from any dataset (Core or your) using the Get Data endpoint.